what marketers need to know about google analytics 4.

 GA4 also represents a philosophical shift in digital reporting and analysis.
 Where previous iterations of the tool were focused primarily on Sessions and Pages, Google Analytics has pivoted in the direction of a more User and Audience based approach.
 This strategic change has had a cascading effect on nearly every aspect of the platform, which we explore in more detail throughout this blog.

-What is Universal Analytics?
+What Is Universal Analytics?

 Universal Analytics (UA) has been the gold standard of website reporting and analysis since its launch in October of 2012.
 UA gave marketers unprecedented access to data and reports that empowered them to make faster, more strategic decisions about their site, content and marketing efforts.
 It also gave us the opportunity to see that data in various ways through enhanced customization features like views, filters, content groupings and more.